FAQ

 The best part of being a Christian unschooler is not being bound by other’s opinions of what home education should be but being free in Christ to grow together with our children into what God has called for us as individuals and as families.
 We can adjust to where He has us, keep our eyes on Him, and go where He leads.

-An excellent response to the question of whether Christians CAN unschool can be found here.
+An excellent response to the question of whether Christians CAN unschool can be found here: Can Christians Unschool?

 What is relaxed home schooling?
 What is eclectic home schooling?